graphql/graphql.github.io/src/content/faq/General.md

 No, not necessarily.
 They both handle APIs and [serve the same purpose](/learn/thinking-in-graphs/#business-logic-layer) from a business perspective.
 GraphQL is considered an alternative to REST, but it’s not a definitive replacement.

 GraphQL and REST can actually co-exist in your stack.
-For example, you can abstract REST APIs behind a [GraphQL server](/code/#server-libraries) or mask your REST endpoint into a GraphQL endpoint using [resolvers](/learn/execution/#root-fields-resolvers).
+For example, you can abstract REST APIs behind a [GraphQL server](/code/#server-libraries).
+This can be done by masking your REST endpoint into a GraphQL endpoint using [root resolvers](/learn/execution/#root-fields-resolvers).

 For an opinionated perspective on how GraphQL compares to REST, check out [How To GraphQL](https://www.howtographql.com/basics/1-graphql-is-the-better-rest/).

 ## How can I learn GraphQL?